dftbplus/skpar/docs/source/develop.rst

       can be application specific, and its setup may be still driven by the input YAML file of SKOPT;
-    * an external task-manager is needed to wrap the executables that yield model data and make them store that data in the external model database.
+    * an external task-manager is needed to wrap the executables that yield model data and make them store that data in the external model database;
+    * support for reference databases should complement the current mechanism through which the declaration of objectives is realised.

 A conceptual block-diagram of the intended development is shown below.